AryanKarumuri/Gen-AI-Projects/README.md

 Note: Please ensure that your contributions align with the project's goals and maintain a high standard of quality.

+## Note on Model Output

+The model generates responses based on learned patterns from a large dataset, but there are important considerations:

+- **Accuracy Uncertainty**: The model may not always provide correct answers, as its responses are probabilistic and context-dependent.

+- **Data Dependency**: The quality of output relies on the training data.
+Gaps or outdated information in the data can affect accuracy.

+- **Version Variability**: Different model versions may produce varying results due to changes in architecture and training.

+Users should critically evaluate the outputs and verify information from reliable sources, especially for significant topics.

 ## License:

 This repository is licensed under the MIT License.
 See the ***LICENSE*** file for more information.